launerbie/roastchicken/docs/source/tutorial.rst

     recipes = rs.get_recipes_all()
     print(recipes)

-Or with python synax highlighting ..code-block:: python
+Or with python synax highlighting .. code-block:: python
     #main.py
     import roastchicken as rs